TN Visa: USMCA Professionals

 The Berardi Difference

 At Berardi Immigration Law, we won’t just draft your TN application.
-Rather, we will create a strategic plan for your application which includes working with you and your employer to clearly understand your job duties, drafting a comprehensive TN petition and supporting evidence, and meeting with you in Fort Erie, Ontario, Canada immediately before you present your application to Customs and Border Protection at the Peace Bridge in Buffalo, NY.
+Rather, we will create a strategic plan for your application which includes working with you and your employer to clearly understand your job duties, and drafting a comprehensive TN petition.
+We will secure a TN appointment on your behalf for ports of entry that require this.
 As we successfully file a great deal of TN applications each year, we are well-versed on government processing trends and expectations.
 We enjoy a strong working relationship with Customs and Border Protection, that results in a very high approval rating for our clients.
 Applying for a TN work permit is not a do-it-yourself project.
-Dont show up at the border with your job offer letter and resume.
+Don’t show up at the border with your job offer letter and resume.
 Rather, contact the experienced immigration team at Berardi Immigration Law for a seamless TN approval.